cargo2nix/cargo2nix/README.md

 The basic process of converting an existing Cargo project to `cargo2nix` boils down to the following steps:

-1. Generate a `Cargo.nix` file by running `cargo2nix -f` at the root of your Cargo workspace.
+1. Generate a `Cargo.nix` file by running `cargo2nix` at the root of your Cargo workspace.
 2. Create a `default.nix` file which imports Nixpkgs with the [cargo2nix] and [rust-overlay] overlays and builds your project using the `Cargo.nix` file